LearnToCode180/Amazing-Dictionary/README.md

 # Amazing-Dictionary
 An amazing dictionary realized with an ontology and graph conceptuels in Amine Platform which take each image and describe its content with graph conceptuels.
-And in this project, I work on 10 images.
+And in this project, I worked on 10 images.

 # Requirement
 1. Java
 2. Amine Platform (A Java Open Source Platform for Development of Intelligent Systems & Multi-Agent Systems) : [Download](https://sourceforge.net/projects/amine-platform/)

-#
+# Instructions

 If we take for example this image: